-- ▶ Developing a teen center in an existing unoccupied structure that offers entertainment opportunities.
-The center could include a skating rink, video arcade, mini-golf course, or other such amenity. - Organizing a regional YMCA to offer athletic opportunities to young people. - Re-evaluating existing outdoor athletic facilities and improve placement, design, and maintenance where needed.
+- ➤ Develop a teen center in an existing unoccupied structure that offers entertainment opportunities.
+The center could include a skating rink, video arcade, mini-golf course, or other such amenity. - Organize a regional YMCA to offer athletic opportunities to young people. - ➤ Re-evaluate existing outdoor athletic facilities and improve placement, design, and maintenance where needed.